programminghistorian/jekyll/lessons/creating-new-items-in-zotero.md

 will start by creating a new Zotero Item and assigning some information to metadata fields.

+For the below instructions, you should put all of the code snippets into a single text file, save as 'myfile.py' (or whatever filename you'd like), and then run at the command prompt: python myfile.py.

 Your first step is to import the python modules that you will need for this program.